The James Byrd Jr. Center to Stop Hate

 Hate incidents across the United States are surging, devastating individuals and entire communities.
 Hundreds of organizations in communities across the country work to combat hate every day.
-To help combat this increase and support those organizations, the Lawyers’ Committee for Civil Rights Under Law launched the Stop Hate Project.
+To help combat this increase and support those organizations, the Lawyers’ Committee for Civil Rights Under Law launched the James Byrd Jr. Center to Stop Hate.

-The Stop Hate Project seeks to strengthen the capacity of community leaders, law enforcement, and organizations around the country to combat hate by connecting these groups with established legal and social services resources.
+The James Byrd Jr. Center to Stop Hate seeks to strengthen the capacity of community leaders, law enforcement, and organizations around the country to combat hate by connecting these groups with established legal and social services resources.
 Please visit 8449nohate.org for our collection of community resources to combat hate.

 If you are an individual or institution that was victimized by a hate incident, call 1-844-9-NO-HATE for reporting and resource purposes.
 Callers receive resources they need as we leverage our national network of pro bono attorneys, connect callers and victims of hate to community organizations, mental health services, and in appropriate cases, provide access to counsel.
 If you are an advocate looking for resources or want to learn more about how to combat hate in your community, e-mail us at [email protected].